MuhammadMahediHasan/readymart-task-content-management/README.md

 4. Set Up Your Database Environment In .env Or copy('.env.example','.env').

-3. Import the sql database from root of the repository || php artisan migrate && php artisan db:seed.
+3. Import the sql database from root of the repository or php artisan migrate and php artisan db:seed.